Julian Baker and Guests

 Most dissection classes are five days long and whilst these are an amazing experience, there is sometimes the feeling on the last day, that there is lots left to explore.
 With the ten day class, there is the opportunity to have a day off, reflect on the week, then start again on the Monday.
 People are able to bring their own ideas and projects to class as well and have the luxury of time to be able to fully engage with areas of interest.

 “It changed so much for me, it’s hard to explain right now.
-The five day dissection allowed me to fully understand what I have been feeling all these years.
+This class allowed me to fully understand what I have been feeling all these years.
 It’s a must for all hands on therapists.
 I’ll be back!”
 JL Massage Therapist